majdslmt/majdslmt/README.md

 - 👀 I’m interested in robot, cloud, quantum computing, AI/ML, space,
 - 🌱 I’m currently learning AI/ML and self driving car
-- 📫 How to reach me @mail majd.slmt@gmail.com,
 - 🏋🏻‍♂️🏊‍♀️🚵🏖 🛫🛳🚊 🚗
 <!---
 majdslmt/majdslmt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.